 My wedding photography options start mid week from as little as £295 and are designed to enable me to cover a wide range of tastes in style and in coverage and album design.
-Saturday and album packages typically range from £495 all the way up via £795 and £995 to £1295.
+Saturday and album packages typically range from £495 all the way up to £1295.

 Unlike some photographers, I also offer special incentives and discounts to photograph some short duration or mid-week weddings (please phone or email for latest details and to check my availability), including all images on DVD type arrangements.
 Feel free to contact me by phone, or the 'Contact' form on my website, or else email firstname.lastname@example.org for full and clear details and to check if I remain available for your date.

-With affordable and inclusive packages, you can secure a booking with a £100 booking fee and you can even pay that via a debit or credit card payment, or on line.
+With affordable and inclusive packages, you can secure a booking with a £100 booking fee and you can even pay that via on line banking.

 Wedding Photography FAQS: